OverLord228777/OverLord228777/README.md

 - 🔭 I study low-level programming and system architecture
 - 🚀 I'm passionate about optimization and creating effective solutions
 - 📚 I'm constantly learning new technologies and programming languages
+- 🎵 I love listening to Rammstein and Yura Khoy

 ## 🛠️ My languages and tools
 ### 💻 Programming languages